kaihendry/dabase.com/content/blog/uk-politics.md

 After living in Singapore for more than a decade, one clear difference to me is how the UK views human capital.
 Singapore brings in foreign talent to fill in low paid jobs, lifting quality of life/infrastructure and in the UK this is almost unthinkable.
-For many "superior" Brits, this is akin to "slavery".
+For many "progressive" Brits, this is akin to "slavery".

 In Singapore if an illegal immigrant is caught, they are deported.
 In the UK, they are given accommodation, whilst they are put in a [costly